peachy-KD/mods/Sonic Generations/Unleashed-ish Physics/readme.txt

 Another attempt to bring some Unleashed-styled handling to Generations!

+For a detailed changelog, go to this link:  https://pastebin.com/xm4uTRz5

 IMPORTANT NOTES:
 Before playing, be sure to configure this mod in HedgeModManager by right clicking it and selecting "Configure mod!"
 Having the wrong "Stage Set" configured may cause game-breaking issues.